Tapad/tapad-ios-sdk/README.md

 Event Tracking
 ==============

-The Tapad Event Tracking SDK and sample apps are located in [event-tracking](event-tracking).
+The Tapad Event Tracking SDK and sample apps are located in `event-tracking`.
 Please refer to the README inside for additional information.

 Ad Serving
 ==============

-The Tapad Ad SDK and sample apps are located in [adserving](adserving).
+The Tapad Ad SDK and sample apps are located in `adserving`.
 Please refer to the README inside for additional information.